RelevanceAI/relevanceai/docsrc/source/clusterer.rst

     This is manually maintained and edited from docsrc/source/autoapi/relevanceai/clusterer/clusterer/.rst

-Cluster
+Clusterer
 =============================

-.. py:class:: Clusterer(model: relevanceai.clusterer.cluster_base.ClusterBase, alias: str, project: str, api_key: str, cluster_field: str = '_cluster_')

-   Clusterer allows users to be able to
+Clusterer class allows users to set up any clustering model to fit on a Dataset.

 :param alias: The name to call your cluster.
 This will be used to store your clusters in the form of {cluster_field{.vector_field.alias}
 :type alias: str
 :param k: The number of clusters in your K Means
 :type k: str
 :param cluster_field: The field from which to store the cluster.
 This will be used to store your clusters in the form of {cluster_field{.vector_field.alias}
 :type cluster_field: str
 :param You can read about the other parameters here:
 :type You can read about the other parameters here: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html

 .. rubric:: Example

 >>> from relevanceai import Client
 >>> client = Client()
-   >>> clusterer = client.KMeansClusterer()
+>>> clusterer = client.KMeansClusterer(5)
 >>> df = client.Dataset("sample")
 >>> clusterer.fit(df, vector_fields=["sample_vector_"])

 .. py:method:: fit(self, dataset: Union[relevanceai.dataset_api.Dataset, str], vector_fields: List)